Simplified Hairline Design – A Focus on Shape and Position

 - Curving down of the hairline on the sides of the hairline

 - Widow’s peak

-A surgeon should always follow these basic formulas when designing a hairline in addition to considering the relationship between different landmarks of the face to achieve the best aesthetic result.
+A surgeon should always follow these basic formulas when designing a hairline in addition to considering the relationship between different landmarks of the face in order to achieve the best aesthetic results.